sangling/OfficeDocs-AppCompliance/Teams/wrike-inc-wrike.md

 Describe any capabilities an organization's administrators have to control their information residing in partner systems, e.g. deletion, retention, auditing, archiving, end-user policy, etc.

->Our customers' administrators could control all data in their accounts, including deletion/retention/auditing/etc.
+>Our customers&#x27; administrators could control all data in their accounts, including deletion/retention/auditing/etc.

 [!INCLUDE [Corrections or suggestions contact information](./includes/corrections-or-suggestions.md)]